Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 Snorri Sturluson's monument at Hvammur

-Sturla Þórðarson was the father of one of the biggest and most influential Viking clans in Iceland, the Clan of the Sturlungs, but you can read about their story in Sturlunga Saga.
+Sturla Þórðarson was the father of one of Iceland's biggest and most influential Viking clans, the Clan of the Sturlungs, but you can read about their story in Sturlunga Saga.

 I am the 31st generation of Auður djúpúðga's descendants and the 22nd generation of Snorri Sturluson's descendants :)